jackyoung96/jackyoung96.github.io/index.md

 I'm a master's student at the Electrical and Computer Engineering Department, Seoul National University (SNU), advised by [Seong-Woo Kim](https://aril.snu.ac.kr/) and [Seung-Woo Seo](https://vi.snu.ac.kr:58240/).
 I hold a BS in Mechanical and Aerospace department from Seoul National University.

-I interned for 7 months in Aerospace Engineering Department from the University of Maryland, advised by [Michael W. Otte](http://ottelab.com/index.html).
+I interned in Aerospace Engineering Department from the University of Maryland, advised by [Michael W. Otte](http://ottelab.com/index.html).

 ---